-The Slide Guide is a lecture companion that allows you to take notes alongside representations of the art images shown in class.
-This handy resource includes reproductions of the images from the book, with full captions and space for note-taking.
+The Lecture Notes & Study Guide for each chapter is a lecture companion that allows students to take notes alongside the images shown in class.
+This resource includes reproductions of the images from the reading, with full captions and space for note-taking either on a computer or on a printout.
+It also includes a chapter summary, key terms list, and learning objectives checklist.